clw79/Movie_DB/README.md

 # 📽️ Movie_DB

-A clean and simple web app that fetches and displays popular movies using The Movie Database (TMDB) API.
-Built with vanilla JavaScript, HTML, and CSS—no frameworks, just raw front-end power.
+A clean and simple web app that fetches and displays movie data using the OMDb API.
+Built with vanilla JavaScript, HTML, and CSS—no frameworks, no fluff, just the good stuff.

 ---

 ## 🚀 Live Demo

-[Click here to see it in action](#) *(Add your Netlify/Vercel link here if hosted)*
+<a href="https://movie-db-clw79.netlify.app/" target="_blank">Check it out here</a>

 ---

 ## 🛠️ Features

-- 🔍 Fetches real-time data from TMDB API
+- 🔍 Fetches real-time movie info from the OMDb API
-- 🎞️ Displays popular movies with titles, posters, and ratings
+- 🎞️ Displays movies with titles, posters, and other data
 - 💻 Responsive layout
 - ☁️ Lightweight and beginner-friendly—no frameworks or bundlers